November 12, 2017

 Towards the end of the Archbishop’s sermon, he described the apparition that is reported to have occurred at Fátima, Portugal on October 13, 1917, when the sun is said to have appeared to dance in the sky, spinning and shooting light of various colours.
 As one onlooker reported, “We looked easily at the sun, which did not blind us.
 It seemed to flicker on and off, first one way and then another.
 It shot rays in different directions and painted everything in different colors…What was most extraordinary is that the sun did not hurt our eyes at all.
 Everything was still and quiet; everyone was looking upwards…”

 Just as the Archbishop described the apparition and I imagined it in my mind’s eye, I suddenly smelled something powerful that I hadn’t smelled the moment before.
 As I sniffed quietly at the new smell, it was unmistakable.
 I was smelling roses.
-It was as though someone held a bowl filled with a rose concentrate or rose perfume right beneath my nostrils.
+It was as though someone held a wide bowl filled with the reduced essence of roses right beneath my nostrils.
 The more I smelled to detect and confirm what I was smelling, the more the scent became powerful and unmistakable.
-It was roses, and I could see in my mind’s eye a bunch of white roses, as though that were exactly the thing I was smelling.
+It was roses, and I could see in my mind’s eye a bunch of white roses very close together, as though that were exactly the thing I was smelling.
 As soon as I was satisfied this was what I was indeed smelling, the scent disappeared.
 But there were no roses around.
 I was overjoyed by the mystery that had just taken place.